Brisket can be one of the toughest cuts of meat to master.

 How to Wrap a Brisket

-That’s because it’s unwaxed, unbleached, food-grade, and heavy-duty.
-This allows the smoke and heat to penetrate to give the meat a nice smoky flavor.
+Many barbecue aficionados prefer pink butcher paper.
+It’s unwaxed, unbleached, food-grade, and heavy-duty, allowing the smoke and heat to penetrate and giving the meat a smoky flavor.

-Tips of Smoking the Perfect Brisket
+Tips for Smoking the Perfect Brisket

 Brisket Subsitutues

 Can’t afford brisket?
-The price for this cut is skyrocketing, you can also use one of these substitutes for brisket; tri-tip, pork shoulder, or beef roast.
+The price for this cut is skyrocketing.
+You can also use one of these substitutes for brisket: tri-tip, pork shoulder, or beef roast.

 Pick The Right Wood for Brisket